 The proposed quarry must conform with dozens of regulations at the provincial, regional and municipal levels.
 A number of regulatory and environmental agencies are invited to provide comments, and will be requested to issue the necessary permits and approvals.

 We will also listen to and address the questions and concerns of our neighbours and surrounding community.
-To facilitate this, we will hold open house events and be available to meet personally with individuals in the community who will help us understand and integrate the interests, issues and ideas of community members into workable plans for the proposed quarry.
+To facilitate this, we will hold public meetings and be available to meet personally with individuals in the community who will help us understand and integrate the interests, issues and ideas of community members into workable plans for the proposed quarry.

 Why this location?

 The Ministry of Natural Resources and Forestry has identified the Upper’s site as one with a good quality reserve of aggregates.
 This is based on the limestone available in the area which is suitable for a wide variety of construction needs.

 Not all areas of the province are suitable locations for quarries.
 This site is ideal based on its proximity to major roadways to support efficient transportation.
 Having an aggregate source close to the market where it will be used is an important factor in reducing environmental impacts such as greenhouse gases and carbon emissions for truck travel.
 It also ensures that this vital resource is provided at a reasonable cost to taxpayers who indirectly support local infrastructure development.

 Stone from our Walker Brothers Quarries has been used to help grow the Niagara Region into what it is today.
 Based on continued growth of the region, additional stone is needed.
 Walker Aggregates is proposing a new quarry to meet the demands for critical infrastructure, construction and community development projects in the coming years as Niagara continues to grow and prosper.